wjakew/aim/README.md

 7. Simple and easy deployment - you only need MongoDB instance and machine with Java 21.
 8. Ready for full API support for task automation.
 9. UI Customization.
-10. Sharing objects and public viewer - COMING SOON.
+10. Sharing objects and public viewer.
+11. New page/view with full customization - new widgets! - COMING SOON.
-11. Coding projects and task support - new category of object - COMING SOON.
+12. Coding projects and task support - new category of object - COMING SOON.

 ### UI Screenshots